Fleishman-Lab/CUMAb/README.md

 ## Running CUMAb
 - CUMAb takes as an input only a pdb file of the antibody you wish to humanize
-- The final output will be a pdb file formatted as necessary for CUMAb, a csv file containing the humanized sequences, and an example command line to run
+- The final output will be a pdb file formatted as necessary for CUMAb, a csv file containing the humanized sequences, and example command lines to run the initial relax on the pdb as well as the threading of the humanized sequences.
+Please note that in our protocol for CUMAb we run the initial relax 15 times and take the lowest scoring one to use for the threading.

 ### Step 1: Formatting the pdb file
 - Create a new directory and move to that directory